Man City transfer news and rumours: Summer transfer window 2021

 Who have Man City been linked with?

+Harry Kane - Daniel Levy has given Kane the green light to join a Premier League rival, opening the door for a possible £160m move to City on a weekly salary of £400,000 (Sun, July 23); Kane's England team-mates believe he could refuse to return to pre-season training with Tottenham in a bid to try to force a move to City (Telegraph, July 17); City have made a £100m bid for Kane (Sky Sports, June 21).
+However, Pep Guardiola told Catalan network TV3 in July: "At the prices [quoted] we are not going to buy any strikers.
+It is impossible, we cannot afford it.
+All clubs are struggling financially, we are not an exception.
+We have Gabriel [Jesus] and Ferran [Torres] who have been incredible in this position.
+We have young players in the academy and we play many times with a false nine.
+There is more of a chance we aren't going to buy a striker for next season.
+We'll do whatever we can do in the transfer window and if we can't, we'll still have the squad that has won the league three times in four years and reached the Champions League final."

-Federico Chiesa - Premier League champions Manchester City are entered the race to sign Italy and Juventus winger Chiesa (Calciomercato, July 22).
+Federico Chiesa - City are entered the race to sign Italy and Juventus winger Chiesa (Calciomercato, July 22).

 Trending